TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 .. image:: _assets/gerrit-ui.png
    :alt: Screenshot of a code review on Gerrit

 #.
-The **searchbox** lets you write complex searchqueries with little coding knowledge.
+The **search box** lets you write complex search queries with little coding knowledge.
 For detailed information on how to
    use the search refer to the official documentation on https://review.typo3.org/Documentation/user-search.html.

 #.
 The **commit message** formatted like we explained in :ref:`"The commit message"<commitmessage>`.